-Every PCP will incorporate all the required components as outlined in Section VIII.C.1-8 and these are apparent in PCP documentation.
+Every PCP will incorporate all the required components as outlined in Section VIII.C.1-8 of the SA and these are apparent in PCP documentation.
 The person-centered planning tool in the case management system will allow all required information to be captured and included in the plan.
-The PCP will be updated when an TPM goes to the hospital or SNF and remains available and accessible in the system when the TPM returns to the community.
+The PCP will be updated when a TPM goes to the hospital or SNF and remains available and accessible in the system when the TPM returns to the community.